 The ultimate Spartan test; a soul crushing half marathon with 30 obstacles.
 You’ll rarely find a Beast on flat ground, so your legs will burn with brutal ascents and descents.
 The Beast is notorious around the world for its difficulty.Beast Spartan Race

-At the time of running this race, I had trained consistently for almost 1 year, and the training plan was completely designed by me.
-I tried to insert some upper body strength training between my running sessions, but my primary goal was still to increase my overall pace and stamina.
+At the time of running this race, I had trained consistently for almost one year, and the training plan was completely designed by me.
+I tried to insert more upper-body strength training between my running sessions, but, given the distance of the race, my primary goal was still to increase my overall pace and stamina.

 12 October: 15x400m in 1’15-1’18 with 30” rest

 Fast-paced workout of several repetitions of 400 meters with only 30 seconds of rest in between.
 This workout served to adapt my body to bear fatigue while keeping a high heart rate due to the very short recovery time.